kinecosystem/kin-website-docs/docs/documentation/android-sdk.md

 Arbitrary data can be added to a transfer operation using the `memo` parameter containing a UTF-8 string up to 21 bytes in length.
 A typical usage is to include an order number that a service can use to verify payment.

+The value of `appID` is automatically added to transaction memo.
+This is required for the Kin Developer Program and in the future for KRE calculations.

 ###### Snippet: Add memo to transaction

 ```java